This website

 Thumbnail

 I made this website from scratch!
 Because why would you set up a basic WordPress website in minutes when you can spend weeks writing something that does pretty much the same?
 On multiple occasions, I was unable to answer that question.
-But I did end up learning a lot, and now I can easily add any features I like, which is pretty cool.
+But I did end up learning a lot.

 Stack